-It’s really no surprise that my future restaurant manager from my college server days would someday love me for my “great sense of urgency.”
+It’s really no surprise that my restaurant manager from my college server days loved me for my “great sense of urgency.”
 My current boss finds this same sense of urgency to be quite an asset, as well.

 I suppose you could say that I have found my people.